 2. Electrocardiogram Machine

 Electrocardiogram or ECG machine is designed to measure heart activity.
 It makes use of 12-13 sensors that pick the body signals and translate them to the digital data.
-This digital data is then processed by the controller and the output is generated, usually, in the form of an electrocardiograph.
-Body signals are analogue in nature and the output is generated in both analogue and digital form.
+This digital data is then processed by the controller, and the output is generated, usually, in the form of an electrocardiograph.
+Body signals are analogue in nature, and the output is generated in both analogue and digital form.
 Therefore, ECG machine is an example of hybrid computers.

 3. Ultrasound Machine

-Ultrasounds are the high-frequency sound waves that a normal human cannot hear directly.
+Ultrasound is the high-frequency sound waves that a normal human cannot hear directly.
 These sound waves are very advantageous in medical technology.
 An ultrasound machine consists of a transducer probe that transmits the high-frequency sound, this sound travels freely till it strikes an obstacle.
 When the ultrasound strikes the obstacle, it gets reflected back.
 The reflected signal is picked up by the same transducer probe and is sent for processing to generate the output in image form.
 Ultrasound devices are neither completely analogue nor completely digital.
 Therefore, an ultrasound machine can be placed under the category of hybrid computers.

 4. Monitoring Machine